 Although the research in the area is fairly limited, there are a few proven ways you can help promote faster growth:

 - Use Your Muscles.
-Putting wear and tear on your muscles and keeping them active is the only way to make them grow bigger.
+Putting wear and tear on your muscles and keeping them active is one way to make them grow bigger.
 Any type of stress through exercise or physical movement causes minor damage in your tissue that the body will repair.
 Any soreness you feel after a workout is partly due to this.
 And because your body is smart and efficient it will rebuild these tears to be bigger and stronger for next time.
 And while any strength training will help build muscle, how you train could be a determining factor for how big you can get (6,7).

 - Sleep.
 Getting a good night's rest plays an important role in recovery and also growth.
 During the first few hours of sleep, your body releases human growth hormone which is crucial to building lean mass.
 But the process requires available protein.
 According to some research, consuming a long acting protein like casein before bed allows amino acids to be more readily available for muscle synthesis (8).
 You also want to aim to get at least 7 hours of sleep each night for better recovery and a stronger workout next time.